w3c/wot-architecture/publication/ver11/societal_impact.md

 They could also use to access IoT services directly without first accessing WoT metadata (e.g. using specific documentation for that IoT service) although this would in most cases lead to significantly more effort.
-If an application needs WoT metadata to function, availabliity and use of WoT metadata would, of course, be required.
+If an application needs WoT metadata to function, availability and use of WoT metadata would, of course, be required.
 Applications can however be designed to avoid the use of WoT metadata if necessary, at least for specific IoT devices.